High Court of Chivalry: History

+Its jurisdiction and powers were successively reduced by the common law courts to the point where, after 1737, the court ceased to be convened and was in time regarded as obsolete and no longer in existence.
+That understanding was authoritatively overturned, however, by a revival of the court in 1954, when the Earl Marshal appointed the then Lord Chief Justice to sit as his surrogate.
+The Lord Chief Justice Lord Goddard confirmed that the court retained both its existence and its powers, and ruled in favour of the suit before him.

 Sittings

-The court was last convened in 1954 for the case of Manchester Corporation v Manchester Palace of Varieties Ltd; prior to this, the court had not sat for two centuries and before hearing the case, the court first had to rule whether it still existed.
+The court was last convened in 1954 for the case of Manchester Corporation v Manchester Palace of Varieties Ltd. Prior to this, the court had not sat for two centuries (since 1737), and before hearing the case, the court first had to rule whether it still existed.
 The proceedings opened with the reading of various letters patent in order to make clear that the Duke of Norfolk was indeed Hereditary Earl Marshal and that he had appointed Lord Goddard, who was the Lord Chief Justice of England and Wales, as his lieutenant in the court.
 It also had ruled that the Earl Marshal was allowed to sit in judgment without the Lord High Constable of England, an office which until 1521 was also held as a hereditary dignity by the Dukes of Buckingham.
-The case itself was that the Palace theatre had been displaying the arms of the Manchester Corporation (now Manchester City Council) both inside and on its seal and this usage implied that it was linked with the city's council.
+The case itself was that the Palace Theatre had been displaying the arms of the Manchester Corporation (now Manchester City Council) both inside and on its seal and this usage implied that it was linked with the city's council.
 The corporation had requested that the theatre stop using it, but this request had been refused.
 The court ruled in favour of the corporation.

 Appeals from the court

-In 1832, the Privy Council Appeals Act 1832 made the Privy Council the appeal court for cases heard by the High Court of Chivalry.
-From 1 February 1833, following the passage of the Judicial Committee Act 1833, appeals have been heard directly by the Judicial Committee of the Privy Council.
+In 1832, the Privy Council Appeals Act 1832 made the Privy Council the appellate court for cases heard by the High Court of Chivalry.
+Since 1 February 1833, following the passage of the Judicial Committee Act 1833, appeals have been heard directly by the Judicial Committee of the Privy Council.
 Prior to that, and in common with the admiralty and ecclesiastical courts, appeals from the Court of Chivalry were made to the Crown in Chancery, with appeals being heard by commissioners appointed by letters patent under the Great Seal in each case.
-Sittings by these commissioners became known as the High Court of Delegates by the time of the 1832 Act.
+Sittings by these commissioners had become known as the High Court of Delegates by the time of the 1832 Act.